davidgiga1993/mixing-station-docs/docs/settings/user.md

 # User / Session settings
-This page provides access to all session and user settings
+This page provides access to all session and user settings.

 ## Open settings
 The app settings can be opened via the menu from the *mixer view*